-Starting with 2020, the Company has established a pension provision, based on the benefit granted to employees, in case of termination of the individual employment contract following retirement.
+The Company has established a pension provision, based on the benefit granted to employees, in case of termination of the individual employment contract following retirement.

 IV Deposits from reinsurers

 The Company registers in this position amounts received from reinsurers according to share insurance contracts.